 When I was feathering the nest, getting ready for the arrival of my little one, I wanted to make sure I had everything I needed ready for when we came home from the hospital.
-I didn’t know if he would be born with a mop of hair or if he’d be as bald as a coot (he came out somewhere in between) but I knew I’d need a good organic baby shampoo that was gentle on his skin.
+I didn’t know if he would be born with a mop of hair or if he’d be as bald as a coot (he came out somewhere in between) but I knew I’d need a good organic simple baby shampoo that was gentle on his skin.

 I went online and did a search for the best all-natural baby products.
 I couldn’t believe some of the things that popped up.

 Formaldehyde-free Baby Shampoo

 As if these chemicals are in a baby product in the first place.
 It’s shocking.